andyrj/ulit/README.md

 ## What was the result?

-Rough parity with lit-extended on features and general api setup.
+Rough parity with lit + lit-extended on features and general api setup.

-Improvements:
+Pros:
-* Transparent svg support - (no need for special svg tag function)
+* Transparent svg support - (no need for special svg tagged template function)
-* Simple depth first search walkDOM(fn) avoids using slow TreeWalker api (even if that's only a perf hit in the initial un-cached render()) client side.
+* Simple depth first search walkDOM(fn) avoids using slow TreeWalker and allows for simple tracking of path during recursive dfs.
 * SSR support via serializable part paths.
-This uses followPath(Array<Number|String>), which handles most of the setup work can be pre-rendered down to static html that can be delivered to the client and hydrated.
+This uses followPath(Array<Number|String>), which handles most of the setup work, and it can be pre-rendered down to static html that can be delivered to the client and hydrated, bypassing the more expensive process required if a serialized template is not present in the dom.
 * By using "{{}}" for attributes and <!--{{}}--> for part placeholders, this library doesn't need to use regex, doesn't force quotes on attributes in templates and can be generally simpler.

+Cons:
+* No plan to support partial parts (i.e. html`<div style="{foo: ${bar}}">boom</div>`, or html`<div id=prefix-${fail}-suffix></div>`) you should instead always write your templates to replace the whole property/attribute as a single variable (i.e. html`<div id=${good}></div>`)
+* Style tags within html tagged template literals are not supported initially, will need to add a style tagged template literal helper for this purpose, can be made outside of core.

 ## How can I use it?

+You shouldn't yet, the version checked into npm is working except for repeat/iterables/arrays, but there are many bug fixes in this rewrite I just haven't quite finished yet...

+Once it's finished being built/debugged you can install/use it as normal.

 ### Install
 ```
 npm install --save ulit